Great news, we've signed you up. Sorry, we weren't able to sign you up.

-Stress (Tako-Tsubo) cardiomyopathy was first described by Japanese investigators 20 years ago, but is actually a relatively common cause of chest pain in older women.
-Attacks are often misdiagnosed as “heart attacks” but are triggered by physical or emotional stress.
-Cardiology Unit researchers have found that patients who experience Tako-Tsubo Cardiomyopathy have increased levels of peroxynitrite within the heart which leads to inflammation of the heart and associated impaired function.
+Stress (Tako-tsubo) cardiomyopathy was first described by Japanese investigators 20 years ago, but is actually a relatively common cause of chest pain in older women.
+Attacks are often misdiagnosed as heart attacks but are actually triggered by physical or emotional stress.
+Cardiology Unit researchers have found that patients who experience Tako-tsubo Cardiomyopathy have increased levels of peroxynitrite within the heart which leads to inflammation of the heart and associated impaired function.
 This work is ongoing.

 Researchers are also determining the potential for improved outcomes in heart failure by improving patients’ compliance with prescribed therapy.

 Valvular heart disease affecting the aortic valve may also result in heart failure, and the research team is developing strategies for slowing progression of valvular heart disease and have provided the first human evidence that this might be possible.

 Atrial Fibrillation is the most common type of arrhythmic disorder where the heart doesn’t beat normally.